squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

               toc_depth: 0
         ```

-    Note that MkDocs will not generate [anchor links][23] for levels outside
-    the range defined with `toc_depth`.
-However, Material for MkDocs also allows
-    to [hide the table of contents][24] on a specific page while keeping
-    permalinks.

 _Material for MkDocs doesn't provide official support for the other options of
 this extension, so they may be supported but can also yield weird results.
 Use
 them at your own risk._